DreamDoll Rocks Plunge Lace Teddy & Says ‘He Like How I Be Dressin’

 In addition to this update, DreamDoll also shared another photo yesterday of herself in a yellow outfit.
 The photo set consisted of three images, with all of them showing her posing in front of a banana print.
 The banana was imprinted with the Louis Vuitton logo.

-The rapper’s outfit was a light yellow shade, and consisted of jeans and a matching jean jacket.
+The rapper’s outfit was a light yellow shade and consisted of jeans and a matching jean jacket.
 She still infused a sexy vibe by striking a flirty pose for the second photo.
 Dreamdoll bent her knees and leaned forward slightly, showing off her derriere.

 This update proved popular, garnering over 90,000 likes.